Colorado Avalanche: Remaining competitive (2001–2010)

-In 2010, the Avalanche made it to the playoffs but lost in the quarterfinals 4–2 against San Jose.
-Joe Sacco finished third in Jack Adams Trophy voting that season.
-The Avalanche failed to qualify for the playoffs in 2011.
+Decline (2010–2017)

 In the 2010–11 season, the Avalanche saw their worst season yet since moving to Denver.
 They only had 68 points in the standings and had winless streaks after the All-Star break.
 They finished 29th in the 30-team NHL, besting only their division mates, the Edmonton Oilers.
 Matt Duchene set a franchise record as the youngest scoring leader in Quebec/Colorado history with 67 points, sharing the club goals-leader title with David Jones.
 Former Avalanche player Peter Forsberg attempted a comeback in the NHL with Colorado mid-season.
 However, after two games, no points and compiling a plus-minus rating of −4, Forsberg announced his retirement from professional hockey.
 Captain Adam Foote also retired after the final game of the season.

 In the off-season, Colorado had two first-round picks.
 Present at the draft, former Avalanche great Joe Sakic served his first duties as new alternate governor and adviser of hockey operations of the club.
 With their first pick, second overall, they selected Gabriel Landeskog, the young captain of the Ontario Hockey League's Kitchener Rangers.
 Second, they selected defenseman Duncan Siemens 11th overall, a pick acquired from the St. Louis Blues in the controversial trade that sent power-forward Chris Stewart, long time top prospect Kevin Shattenkirk and a second-round pick to the Blues in exchange for their first-round pick, veteran Jay McClement and 2006 former first overall pick, Erik Johnson.
 A complete overhaul at the goal-tending position sent Peter Budaj to the Montreal Canadiens and Brian Elliott to St. Louis, Elliott having been acquired from the Ottawa Senators for Craig Anderson during the team's downward spiral the season previous.
 Goaltender Semyon Varlamov was dealt to Colorado from the Washington Capitals in exchange for a first and second pick, while veteran netminder and former Conn Smythe Trophy winner Jean-Sébastien Giguère was signed as a free agent in hopes to mentor the young Varlamov.
 Duncan Siemens was sent back to his major junior team, the Saskatoon Blades in camp, while Gabriel Landeskog made the opening night roster against the Red Wings on October 8, 2011, at Pepsi Center.
 Adam Deadmarsh was promoted from video/developmental coach to offensive assistant coach after Steve Konowalchuk accepted a job as head coach in the minor league.